What is Life Insurance | The Hidden Secrets, You MUST Know!

 6. Underwriting

-When applying for life insurance, the insurance company assesses the policyholder’s risk factors, such as age, health, lifestyle, and occupation.
-This process, called underwriting, helps determine the cost of premiums and whether the policy will be approved.
+When someone applies for life insurance, the company looks at their risk factors, which could include their age, health, lifestyle, and job.
+This step, called “underwriting,” helps figure out how much the premiums will be and whether the coverage will be approved.

 7. Policy Term